-I had lots of willing offers of help from my family (including my husband), but it was something I wanted to take my time with so I could get it the way I wanted.
+I had lots of willing offers of help from my family (including my husband), but it was something I wanted to take my time with so I could get it exactly the way I wanted.
 I mean, the kitchen is the most used room in the house right?
-And although it did take longer than I initially anticipated, we pretty easily dealt with living in a bit of chaos for a while.
+And although it did take longer than I initially anticipated, we pretty easily dealt with living in chaos for a little while longer.

 So, although I started with an overwhelming pile of stuff that I thought I'd never get through, it was actually a fun process finding places for everything (see what I started with in the video below).
-I'll be sharing the whole transformation with you very soon (starting with a sneak peek of the setup this Thursday).
-It really is ok to take your time when it comes to unpacking, so you can make decisions that really work for you and your family.
+It really is ok to take your time when it comes to unpacking, so you can make decisions that work for you and your family.